Visualization Selection Guide

 color='black', alpha=0.4, size=2, ax=ax)

-6. Scatter Plot — Relationship Between Two Numeric Variables
+6. Scatter Plot — Link Between Two Numeric Variables

-Use when: investigating whether two numeric variables are correlated — e.g., does parking duration predict payment amount?
+Use when: you want to check whether two numeric variables move together — for example, does parking duration predict the payment amount?

 sns.scatterplot(data=parking_df, x='duration_mins', y='amount',